BorealisAI/flora-opt/README.md

 # 💐 Flora: Low-Rank Adapters Are Secretly Gradient Compressors

-This is the official repository for the paper [Flora: Low-Rank Adapters Are Secretly Gradient Compressors](https://arxiv.org/abs/2402.03293).
+This is the official repository for the paper [Flora: Low-Rank Adapters Are Secretly Gradient Compressors](https://arxiv.org/abs/2402.03293) in ICML 2024.
 This repository contains the code for the experiments in the paper.

 ## Installation